Ramsanjay0407/SIHPS/README.md

 ## Dependencies
 External Services:
 Payment Gateway: Integration with Stripe or PayPal for handling donations securely.
 External Job Boards: Integration with platforms like LinkedIn, Indeed, or Glassdoor for job postings.
+Budeget:
+          70000-80000 rupees.

 Third-Party Integrations:

 Email Services: Integration with SendGrid or Mailgun for email notifications.
 Push Notifications: Integration with Firebase for mobile push notifications.